backerman/bradackerman.com/content/posts/bsd-cloudy-vpn.md

 `/etc/iked/certs/my.cloudy.host.fqdn.crt` (public) and
 `/etc/iked/private/local.key` (private).

-Finally, the `ikectl ca` command does not place the keymat where `iked` will look for it, so copy it to the right place in the right format.
+Finally, the `ikectl ca` command does not place the keymat where iked will look, so copy it to the right place in the right format.

 ```shell
 openssl rsa -in /etc/iked/private/local.key -pubout > \